CodingDog67/Dockering-around/README.md

 Create a bind mount during via run container command: \

-    docker run -d -p 3000:80 --rm --name feedback-app -v "absolute_path_to_project_folder:/app" feedback
+    docker run -d -p 3000:80 --rm --name feedback-app  -v feedback:/app/feedback -v "absolute_path_to_project_folder:/app" -v /app/node_modules image_name( this is created by npm install)

     shortcut: -v "%cd%":/app

+First **-v feedback:/app/feedback** will create a named volume managed by docker for the feedback files.
+If we omit this we get copies on our local machine as well in the original app/path but this is not desired since we dont want to manage them by ourselves

-This will override everything in the container app folder with the local machine folder, but that also means everything in the docker file e.g run npm install is rendered useless
+Second **-v "absolute_path_to_project_folder:/app"** This will override everything in the container app folder with the local machine folder.
+We use it to sync the code in real time e.g when we change the feedback.html and reload we see the change immediately.
+But that also means everything in the docker file e.g run npm install is rendered useless.

+Third **-v /app/node_modules image_name** To counter the effect of the bind mount previously mentioned, have an anonymous volume running in parallel, longer path wins and gets priority.
+This will ensure that the npm install content stays alive.

+### Side notes
+Code changes to the .js file are not reflected in real time, due to a nodejs specific problem, visit **server.js** and **package.json** to see.
+In short use a package which watches the file system and restarts the node server whenever sth changes.
+Add to jsonfile:

+     "devDependencies": {"nodemon":"2.0.20" }